ArtificialLegacy/legacylcg/README.md

 ## Rules

 ### Your Deck
-* A deck must have between 50 and 70 cards
+* A deck must have between 50 and 70 cards.
-* You must have 1 fortress card
+* You must have 1 fortress card.
-* You can only have a max of 3 copies of a card in your deck
+* You can only have a max of 3 copies of a card in your deck.

 ### Fortresses
 * Your fortress is your main card, when it's destroyed you loose the duel.